ChaokunHong/MetaScreener/README.md

 - ngthao.20107@gmail.com
 - Oxford University Clinical Research Unit, National Hospital for Tropical Diseases, Hanoi, Vietnam

 We welcome feedback about MetaScreener's performance, functionality, and improvements, especially usage data from actual literature screening workflows (sensitivity, specificity, time saved, etc.).
 Your real-world usage data is invaluable for improving this tool!
+We will include any valuable feedback in the contributions or acknowledgments.

 ## ⚖️ Disclaimer